f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Chassis Partition Creation
 --------------------------

 Once the base level networking, licensing, and system settings are defined, the next step is to create the chassis partitions that will be used.
 The system ships with all 8 slots defined within the **default** chassis partition.
 If there is no need for more than one chassis partition, you can just utilize the default partition and any blades installed will automatically cluster together.
 Multiple tenants can be defined within the chassis partition, and they can be restricted to specific vCPUs as well as restricted to a single blade, or be allowed to span across multiple blades.
-Conceptually this is similar to how vCMP guests are defined, but the underlying technology in F5OS is different.
+Conceptually this is similar to how vCMP guests are defined on VIPRION, but the underlying technology in F5OS is different.

 If you decide to utilize the default partition you will need to assign an out-of-band management IP address, prefix, and default route so that it can be managed.
-You must also define what release of F5OS software the chassis partition should run.
-It is recommended you check downloads.f5.com for the latest F5OS software, as the version that shipped on the system may not be the latest.
+You must also define what release of F5OS-C software the chassis partition should run.
+It is recommended you check downloads.f5.com for the latest F5OS-C software, as the version that shipped on the system may not be the latest.
 Note, this is different than the software that the tenants will actually run.
 Once the management IP address is assigned, you would then connect directly to that chassis partition to manage its networking, users and authentication, and tenants.

 You may want to leave the default partition, and create new partitions with names that make sense for your environment.
-You might want to create different chassis partitions for different environments like QA/Dev and Production, or for different business units or departments, or different security zones.
+As an example, you may want to create different chassis partitions for different environments like Development and Production, or for different business units, or departments, or different security zones.
 If you want to utilize other chassis partitions so that you can isolate all the networking for use by different groups, or for specific use cases, you must first edit the default partition and remove any slots that you want to add to other partitions.
-Once a slot is removed from the default partition an option to create new chassis partitions is enabled, slots that are not currently tied to an existing chassis partition may be added to it.
+Once a slot is removed from the default partition an option to create new chassis partitions is enabled, slots that are not currently tied to an existing chassis partition may be added to a new chassis partition.

 Creating Chassis Partitions via the webUI
 -----------------------------------------

-The term **Slot** and **Blade** may be used interchangably, in the F5OS configuration interfaces (CLI, webUI, API) the term slot is used as you may want to assign empty slots to a chassis partition.
-If the term blade were used this may lead to confusion, as a blade may not be installed yet.
-In the webUI screen below note that there is only the default partition, and all 8 slots are assigned to it.
+The term **Slot** and **Blade** may be used interchangably, in the F5OS-C configuration interfaces (CLI, webUI, API) the term slot is used as you may want to assign empty slots to a chassis partition.
+If the term blade were used, this may lead to confusion, as a blade may not be installed yet.
+In the webUI screen below, note that there is only the default partition, and all 8 slots are assigned to it.
 There are 3 blades installed in the chassis (in slots 1-3), and the rest show as **Empty**.

 .. image:: images/initial_setup_of_velos_system_controllers/image12.png
   :align: center